Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 wave 70:
 - By Drian114.

+wave 72:
+- By Sharkcrome.

+wave 73:
+- By AlexanderX1ta.

 wave 75:
 - By AlexanderX1ta.
 - This wave represents the statue of the new god of Fear & Hunger from the game Fear & Hunger by Miro Haverinen.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/wave_75(1).png)

+wave 76:
+- By Drian114.

 wave 78:
 - By Drian114.

 wave 79:
 - By Sharkcrome.

+wave 80:
+- By cyanflower.

 wave 81:
 - By bugpesto.